 The Royal Institute plans a series of guides around philosophy A-level subjects, written by experts in the field.
-Here are the first two in what we hope will be a useful and interesting series: Duncan Pritchard on Epistemology and Michael Lacewing on Moral Philosophy, and Clare Carlisle on the Metaphysics of God.
+Here are the first three in what we hope will be a useful and interesting series: Duncan Pritchard on Epistemology, Michael Lacewing on Moral Philosophy, and Clare Carlisle on the Metaphysics of God.

 Duncan Pritchard is Professor of Philosophy at the University of Edinburgh and Director of Edinburgh’s Eidyn research centre.
 His research is mainly in epistemology with particular focus on the following issues: the problem of scepticism, the epistemic externalism/internalism distinction; the rationality of religious belief; testimony; the relationship between epistemic and content externalism; virtue epistemology; epistemic value; modal epistemology; the history of scepticism; and epistemological contextualism.
 His principal monographs are Epistemic Luck, The Nature and Value of Knowledge: Three Investigations, Epistemological Disjunctivism and Epistemic Angst: Radical Skepticism and the Groundlessness of Our Believing.

 Michael Lacewing is a former Vice-Principal Academic and Reader in Philosophy at Heythrop College, London, and is now a teacher of philosophy and theology at Christ’s Hospital School, Sussex.
 He has written many textbooks on A level philosophy for Routledge, advises the British Philosophical Association on philosophy is schools, is part of the Philosophy in Education Project, and is trained in Philosophy for Children (P4C).
 He has published widely in metaethics, moral psychology, and philosophy of psychoanalysis, and is an Honorary Reader in the Research Department of Clinical, Educational and Health Psychology at UCL.
 His website is michaellacewing.com.